-Minor in Recreation, Park and Tourism Sciences - RPTS
+Minor in Recreation, Park and Tourism Sciences (Total of 18 hours)

 The Department of Recreation, Park and Tourism Sciences offers a general 18-hour minor as a supplement to other majors.
 The minor requires RPTS 201 and RPTS 302.
 Students select four additional courses from a list of ten.